WHAT IS NOMCON?

 Sharing resources to grow your space without draining your budget

-Networking beyond your makerspace
+Networking beyond your maker space or organization

 How to recruit volunteers from outside your network